Almac Clinical Services to present at FDA Symposium at Harvard University.

 “Really Trained or Reportedly Trained?” will discuss what FDA warning letters say about the effectiveness of corporate training programs and how to develop training that delivers more than just “documented training”.

-“At Almac, our core values are centered around people, and it follows that we place special importance on designing training programs which exceed regulatory requirements and are stimulating and relevant for our employees.
+“At Almac, our core values are centered around people, and it follows that we place special importance on designing training programmes which exceed regulatory requirements and are stimulating and relevant for our employees.
 I look forward to sharing our expertise and experience at the Symposium this Summer,”

 Kristina will also present a similar subject involving GMP training effectiveness at a FDA News audio-conference on June 26th.